Ukraine, Politics of History and Jewish Identity: A Personal Story

 Rebel Without a Hat?

 Perhaps many Jews feel relatively well integrated into Ukrainian society today, but what about the longer historical record?
 Though it’s unclear whether Josef spoke Ukrainian, he personally referred to himself as such.
-However, my grandfather lived in Pereyaslav during the czarist period, prior to official Ukrainian independence.
+However, my grandfather lived in Pereyaslav during the Czarist period, prior to official Ukrainian independence.
 I never met Josef, who died before I was born.
-My father, Max Kozloff, reports that his family was “unfamiliar with cosmopolitan aspects” of life.
+My father, Max Kozloff, reported that his family was “unfamiliar with cosmopolitan aspects” of life.
 However, Josef knew how to write and “took great pride in his beautiful penmanship.”
 In the home, Josef spoke Yiddish, though my grandfather was also quite proud of his literate Russian.

 Imbued with an atheistic spirit, Jews such as my grandfather may have eschewed religion while embracing Russian language and literature.
 What is more, Kozloff itself is a Russian surname.
-According to Kucherenko, many Jews assumed such Russian last names, and czarist authorities encouraged mixed marriages.
+According to Kucherenko, many Jews assumed such Russian last names, and Czarist authorities encouraged mixed marriages.
 It was not uncommon, for example, to observe Ukrainian men marrying local Jewish women.
 Though officials never forced Jews to adopt Russian surnames, many embraced the custom simply out of fear or concern that they might fall prey to anti-Semitic attack or pogroms.
 However, if they were in a more trusting frame of mind, locals might also add their own Jewish name by writing it in brackets.

 Though Jews were certainly subjected to anti-Semitism in Ukraine, it’s not as if they were gripped with constant fear.
 According to Kucherenko, many locals in Pereyaslav held stereotypical views about Jews, but “there was no discrimination.”
 In fact, within Pereyaslav, “Ukrainian and Jewish life was intertwined.”
 Russian was the common language of daily business in town, though some villagers also spoke Ukrainian.
 It is also possible people communicated in a kind of pidgin called Surzhik.
 (To this day, Jews at the local community center speak in this hybrid language.)
 There was no “ghetto” in Pereyaslav, and most Jews were able to achieve a kind of modest, middle-class respectability.
 Shalom Aleichem’s father, for instance, owned a small hotel in the area.

-To hear Gechtman speak, Pereyaslav displayed a multiethnic character during czarist times.
-At a local blacksmiths’ shop, her own family employed a Ukrainian assistant who spoke Yiddish.
+To hear Gechtman speak, Pereyaslav displayed a multi-ethnic character during Czarist times.
+At a local blacksmith’s shop, her own family employed a Ukrainian assistant who spoke Yiddish.
 At table, meanwhile, her grandfather was fond of reading newspapers aloud in Russian to anyone who cared to listen.
 However, within the household people were free to speak whatever language they pleased.
 Ukrainians and Jews lived together “in peace and harmony,” and there were 13 local synagogues in town.
 Meanwhile, Jews were free to work as tailors, blacksmiths, traders, shop owners, doctors, lawyers, teachers and even cab drivers.
 According to a website dealing with Pereyaslav history, Jews made up a full one third of the town’s population at the turn of the 20th century.

 Past and Present of Ethnic Relations